-A full recovery usually takes 3 or 4 months, but most people can return to nearly all of their previous activities within a few weeks.
+A full recovery usually takes 2 to 3 months, but most people can return to nearly all of their previous activities within a few weeks.
 Driving is not recommended for at least one month after the surgery.

 Recovery from coronary artery bypass graft (CABG) surgery requires an intensive rehabilitation program, including physical, respiratory, and occupational therapy.
 You may also need to make changes to your diet.
 It is important to adopt the recommended lifestyle changes following the procedure, as blockages in the coronary arteries can reoccur.

 CABG surgery does not cure coronary artery disease or stop it from progressing.
 As a result, blockages may develop in other arteries or in the blood vessel that was used as a bypass.
 How long the grafts stay open depends on the type of grafts used and the individual characteristics of each patient (e.g., lifestyle habits, genetic make-up).